We all have our excuses. They feel unique to each one of us, but in reality, we all deal with the same core excuses.

 We all have the same amount of time to work with.
-Some have jobs, some have families, while others seemingly have all the free time in the world.
+Some have demanding corporate jobs.
+Some have hungry mouths to feed.
+Others have all the time in the world.

 But that doesn’t mean that you should let time stop you from doing what you want.
 So what if you only have 15 minutes per day to work on your passion?

 If you don’t start now, when will you?

-It’s quite common to believe that if you had more time, you’d make more things happen, but in reality, it doesn’t work quite like that, at least not from my experience.
+It’s easy to believe that if you had more time, you’d make more things happen, but reality doesn’t work like that.

 You see, there’s something called Parkinson’s Law that states: Work expands so as to fill the time available for its completion.

-What this basically means is that even if you have more time, you’ll tend to fill that time with the same amount of work.
+What this means is that even if you have more time, you’ll tend to fill that time with the same amount of work.

-I saw this happen in my own life when I started working online full-time.
-I had more time on my hands, but I didn’t work more.
+I saw this happen in my life when I started working online full-time.
+I had more time on my hands, but I didn’t get more done.

-But this shouldn’t stop you from doing anything.
+But this shouldn’t keep you from taking action.
 You can always find time to do what you want.
 It all depends on how badly you want something.

 2. What About My Family / Friends / Kids

 When you embark on your path to greatness, there will always be people that will stand in opposition.

 As you start moving towards your passion, some of your friends will naturally fall away.
 They just aren’t a good fit for you anymore, and that’s okay.

 3. I Don’t Know How

-Making your passion a reality seems difficult, especially when you start bumping into all the technical obstacles for getting a website up, getting traffic, making money and so on.
+Making your passion a reality seems difficult, especially when you start bumping into all the technical obstacles for getting a website up, getting traffic, creating products and so on.

 You can easily find the information you need.
 You may not know how to do everything right now, but you can learn.

-I didn’t know how to make money online when I started in early 2009, but I am now making enough to live wherever I want and do whatever I want.
+I didn’t know how to make money online when I started in late 2006, but I now make a living doing what I love, while feeding my family.
+All those tiny steps add up.